emileber/axios-middleware/docs/README.md

 It works with either the global axios or a local instance.

+## Why not use interceptors?

+Using axios interceptors makes the code tightly coupled to axios and harder to test.

+This middleware service module:

+- offers more functionalities (e.g. see [`onSync`](api/HttpMiddleware?id=onsyncpromise))
+- looser coupling to axios
+- really easy to test middleware classes

+It improves readability and reusability.

 ## Examples

 All examples are written using ES6 syntax but you can definitely use this plugin with ES5 code, even directly in the browser.